top of page

 Ryan Burns

-Mar 96 min read
+Mar 97 min read

-Last reviewed: 03/03/2026 Reviewed by: Dr. Kiesa Kelly If you’re exhausted but can’t sleep , it can feel like your body and brain are arguing: you’re drained, but your mind won’t slow down.
+Last reviewed: 03/03/2026 Reviewed by: Dr. Kiesa Kelly If you’re exhausted but can’t sleep, it can feel like your body and brain are arguing: you’re drained, but your mind won’t slow down.
 This “tired and wired” experience is common in anxiety, stress, and burnout.
-In this article, you’ll learn: Why fatigue doesn’t guarantee sleep How nervous system arousal blocks sleep How insomnia becomes a learned pattern Habits that accidentally reinforce insomnia How CBT-I rebuilds slee
+In this article, you’ll learn: Why fatigue doesn’t guarantee sleep How nervous system arousal blocks sleep How insomnia becomes a learned pattern Habits that accidentally reinforce insomnia How CBT-I rebuilds sleep

 Ryan Burns

-Mar 37 min read
+Mar 38 min read

-Why Your Brain Won’t Turn Off at Night (Even When You’re Exhausted)
+Why Your Brain Won't Turn Off at Night, Even When You're Exhausted

-Last reviewed: 03/02/2026 Reviewed by: Dr. Kiesa Kelly If your brain won’t turn off at night , it can feel infuriating and confusing.
+Last reviewed: 03/02/2026 Reviewed by: Dr. Kiesa Kelly If your brain won’t turn off at night, it can feel infuriating and confusing.
 You’re exhausted.
 Your body wants rest.
 And yet your mind is replaying conversations, scanning tomorrow’s to-do list, or doing that “just one more problem to solve” thing that seems harmless at 9 p.m. but becomes a full-blown spiral at 2 a.m. 😮💨 Key takeaway: Feeling “wired but tired” is often a nervous system pattern, not a character flaw.
+I

 Ryan Burns

-Mar 29 min read
+Mar 210 min read

-Circadian Rhythm Disorder vs Insomnia: Are You a Night Owl - or Stuck in a Sleep Disorder Pattern?
+Circadian Rhythm Disorder vs Insomnia: Night Owl or Stuck?

 Last reviewed: 02/23/2026 Reviewed by: Dr. Kiesa Kelly If you’ve ever Googled circadian rhythm disorder vs insomnia at 3 a.m., you’re not alone.
 The confusing part is that both can involve “I can’t fall asleep,” both can wreck your mornings, and both can feed sleep anxiety.
-In this article, you’ll learn: The key difference between a timing problem and a sleep ability problem What delayed sleep phase often looks like (and why weekends can be a clue) What classic insomnia patt
+In this article, you’ll learn: The key difference between a timing problem and a sleep ability problem What delayed sleep phase often looks like (and why weekends can be a clue) What classic insomnia patte

 Ryan Burns

-Feb 238 min read
+Feb 239 min read

-CBT-I in Nashville Tennessee: Evidence-Based Insomnia Treatment That Doesn’t Rely on Willpower
+CBT-I in Nashville TN: Evidence-Based Insomnia Treatment

 Last reviewed: 02/23/2026 Reviewed by: Dr. Kiesa Kelly Chronic insomnia is brutal because it isn’t just “not sleeping.”
 It becomes a whole system: you start planning your life around exhaustion, dreading bedtime, and bargaining with yourself at 2:00 a.m.
 If you’ve searched cbti near me Nashville or wondered whether cognitive behavioral therapy for insomnia Nashville is actually different from generic sleep advice, it is.
-CBT-I (cognitive behavioral therapy for insomnia) is
+CBT-I (cognitive behavioral therapy for insomnia) is th

 Kiesa Kelly

-Feb 238 min read
+Feb 239 min read

-ADHD Insomnia in Perimenopause: “Wired but Tired” and the 3AM Brain
+ADHD Insomnia in Perimenopause: Wired but Tired at 3AM

 Last reviewed: 03/18/2026 Reviewed by: Dr. Kiesa Kelly This page is about what happens when ADHD-like overwhelm and insomnia collide in perimenopause.
 If you are lying awake at 3AM feeling exhausted but mentally wide open, it can be hard to tell what is driving what.
 Poor sleep alone can worsen attention, working memory, follow-through, and emotional regulation in dramatic ways.
 ADHD can also make it harder to downshift at night.
 Together, they can create the familiar “wired